 SHOT is the UK national haemovigilance scheme and has reported since 1996 on adverse incidents related to blood transfusion (20 years).
 Every year the largest group of reports are those where an incorrect blood component was transfused.
 This includes incidents where the wrong component was transfused, for example red cells were given when platelets had been prescribed.
 It includes transfusions where the component transfused was intended for a different patient.
-Figure 1 shows the cumulative numbers over 20 years.
 In the first year of reporting 22% National Health Service organisations participated but in recent years this has increased to 100%.
-These data show that despite the introduction of competency assessments (2) for all staff members who participate in the transfusion process, the numbers of wrong transfusions are not reducing.
-Over the same period of time the number of serious reactions allergic/febrile, which cannot be predicted have increased in line with the total number of reports (Figure 2).
+These data show that despite the introduction of competency assessments (3) for all staff members who participate in the transfusion process, the numbers of wrong transfusions are not reducing.
+Over the same period of time the number of serious reactions allergic/febrile, which cannot be predicted have increased in line with the total number of reports.